New to Bethany Birches?

 - Tier II – our cost to have your child at camp + subsidy.
 Must qualify.

 - Tier I – our cost to have your child at camp + large subsidy.
 Must qualify.

 All counselors are trained in CPR, Basic developmental psychology, conflict management and resolution, VT mandatory reporting, activity facilitation, and ways to keep your kids safe at camp.
-We have a 2 week orientation and training.
-This training is so good that school administrators more and more are considering camp staff training for school teachers.
+We have a 2-week orientation and training process.

 On top of good training, we employ an American Camp Association standard for a rigorous hiring process.
 It includes background checks, references, application and interviews.
 We strive to be certain that the counselors leading your children are mature, responsible, and fun!